How to Explore New York City like a Local: Locals introduce their city.

 New York City Tip:

-I’d redommend getting the New York City Pass which saves you 42% on regular admission prices to 6 must-see attractions.
+I’d recommend getting the New York City Pass, which saves you 42% on regular admission prices to 6 must-see attractions.
 You can use it for 9 days and skip the line at most entrances.
-You can find more tips in the Lonely Planet New York City.